-According to recent data from Owl Labs, more than half of all global companies (56 percent) are either fully or partially remote—and those numbers are only projected to go up.
+According to data from Owl Labs, more than half of all global companies (56 percent) were either fully or partially remote by the end of 2019—and those numbers are only projected to go up.

 As more companies move towards the remote model, they’re going to need to embrace new ways of connecting with their teams, whether they’re across town, across the country, or across the world.